niuers/Programming/git.md

 sitting there modified; you can do another commit to add it to your history.
 Every time you perform a commit, you’re recording a snapshot of your project that you can revert to or compare to later.

+1. `git log -p -2`
+1. `git log --stat`
+1. `git log --pretty=oneline --graph`
+1. `git log --pretty=format: "%h - %an, %ar : %s" --graph`
+1. `git log --since=2.weeks --committer= --grep= --all-match`
+1. `git log --until=2.weeks`
+1. `git log --before=2.weeks`
+1. `git log -Sfunction_name`

+### Undoing Things
+1. `git commit --amend`

+This command takes your staging area and uses it for the commit.
+If you’ve made no changes since your last commit (for instance, you run this command immediately after your previous commit), then your snapshot will look exactly the same, and all you’ll change is your commit message.
+As an example, if you commit and then realize you forgot to stage the changes in a file you wanted to add to this commit, you can do `git add`, then `git commit --amend`.
+You end up with a single commit—the second commit replaces the results of the first.

+Remember, anything that is committed in Git can almost always be recovered.
+Even commits that were on branches that were deleted or commits that were overwritten with an --amend commit can be recovered (see the section on data recovery).
+However, anything you lose that was never committed is likely never to be seen again.

+### Git Remotes
+1. `git remote -v`:

 ## Git Branching
 1. That’s basically what a branch in Git is: a simple pointer or reference to the head of a line of work.
 1. The HEAD file is a symbolic reference to the branch you’re currently on.
 By symbolic reference, we mean that